As budget passes, Cuomo says: 'The state has no money'

 The budget also allows Cuomo’s administration to reduce health care spending and make it harder for New Yorkers to enroll in some Medicaid programs this or next year.

 The potential delay of some Medicaid reforms could allow New York to receive billions from Congress’ emergency Medicaid aid package, which prohibits states from restricting Medicaid during the outbreak.
-But a coalition of several health consumer groups said cuts during or after the pandemic will devastate hospitals shouldering the brunt of it.
+But health consumer groups said cuts during or after the pandemic will devastate hospitals shouldering the brunt of it.

-A host of new laws were approved in the budget, including the legalization of paid surrogacy, a ban on plastic foam containers, a sweeping new paid sick leave law, an expansion of prevailing wage mandates, a ban on flavored vaping, a new small-donor public financing system and making it harder for third parties to qualify for the election ballot.
+A host of new laws were approved in the budget, despite pushback from Republicans and other critics who said lawmakers have had less time than ever to study the laws' potential impact:

+CASH BAIL: Roughly a dozen new crimes will again be eligible for cash bail under a new change to a state law that eliminated cash bail for 90% of crimes in January.
+New York will also allow for cash bail for repeat arrests in some cases, including individuals who are arrested for a felony while on parole or probation.